JoeSz/Exopite-Responsive-Displayer-WordPress-Plugin/README.md

 Eg.: for a mobile: [mobile]This text would be olny displayed on mobile devices.[/mobile]

 #### Classes
-Use as `[device-name][/device-name]`, where device-name is a device from the list above.
+Use as `<element class="remove-[device-name]">...</element>`, where device-name is a device from the list above.

 Eg.: for an Android tablet the following classes will be removed: .remove-tablet, .remove-android, .remove-android-tablet

 #### Body classes
-The plugin can add `[device-name]` to the body classes, for design purposes.
+The plugin can add `device-name` to the body classes, for design purposes.
 It is disabled by default.

 #### Hooks
 Can be used to perform any action on the seleted device.
 Eg. 302 redirect the user to the equivalent mobile page, display or hide content, etc...